adprl14/bioe-ml-winter2018/final-project.md

 Some papers with material of potential interest are listed [here](impl-opts.html).

-For example, two project ideas:
+For example, a few project ideas:

 Exploratory:
-~ Using the kinetic binding measurements and activities measured in [Jaks et al](http://doi.org/10.1016/j.jmb.2006.11.053), use PCA to describe the differences between interferons, and PLSR to predict how binding relates to activity.
+- Using the kinetic binding measurements and activities measured in [Jaks et al](http://doi.org/10.1016/j.jmb.2006.11.053), use PCA to describe the differences between interferons, and PLSR to predict how binding relates to activity.
-~ Using the kinetic binding measurements and activities measured in [Jaks et al](http://doi.org/10.1016/j.jmb.2006.11.053), build an ODE model of receptor-ligand interaction.
+- Using the kinetic binding measurements and activities measured in [Jaks et al](http://doi.org/10.1016/j.jmb.2006.11.053), build an ODE model of receptor-ligand interaction.
 Based on the conclusions of the authors, predict how cells with different amounts of receptor would respond.

 Reimplementation:
-~ Reimplement the quantitation for mutation rate from the number of stop codons in [Cuevas et al](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002251#pbio.1002251.s011).
+- Reimplement the quantitation for mutation rate from the number of stop codons in [Cuevas et al](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002251#pbio.1002251.s011).
 Using either a Bayesian or frequentest approach, estimate the specificity of each mutation rate estimate.
-~ Reimplement the ODE model from [Kellogg et al](http://www.sciencedirect.com/science/article/pii/S2211124717303595?via%3Dihub).
+- Reimplement the ODE model from [Kellogg et al](http://www.sciencedirect.com/science/article/pii/S2211124717303595?via%3Dihub).
 Propose an approach to fit the model to data, given the high degree of cell-cell variation.

 There are no restrictions on the programming language or packages you use.
 While this is expected to be an individual project, we will consider two person teams XXX.